-These cars reach a level of detail quite rare.
+These coaches reach a level of detail quite rare.
 The curve of the body is well reproduced.
 Under it, the profusion of pipes (heating, brake), cabinets, etc. is impressive.
 Blinds are visible behind the rounded top of the windows.
 The handles are very fine and of a correct shape.
-The interior walls are decorated, in different colors according to the class.
+The interior walls are decorated, in different colours according to the class.
 There is a false ceiling with ceiling lights which will be of the most beautiful effect with a lighting plate, if it exists and if it is not too expensive…

 Let’s start the litany.

 Perhaps I forget some, but let us stop Aunt Sally.
 Ah yes, nevertheless: the notice sheet does not give any explanation for disassembling, though a lighting system is planned.
 Fortunately, disassembling is pretty easy.